-- Share with his or her family the poster and challenge. - Carry out the challenge for a week or month and reflect with your family at the end of the week or month to discuss what they learned and challenges they faced.
+- Share with his or her family the poster and challenge. - Receive feedback from your family and make modifications to the poster and challenge idea to improve them based on feedback received. - Carry out the challenge for a week or month and reflect with your family at the end of the week or month to discuss what they learned and challenges they faced.